Air Bagan Flight 011: Accident

 Flight 011 was a flight from Myanmar's largest city of Yangon to Heho with a stopover in Mandalay.
 The route was popular among tourists as Heho was the main gateway to Inle Lake, a major tourist attraction in the country.
 The Fokker 100 had departed Yangon International Airport in the morning on its first leg to Mandalay International Airport.
 In Mandalay, a total of 60 passengers disembarked and 40 passengers boarded the aircraft.
 With a total of 71 people on board, the aircraft departed Mandalay at 08:26 local time to Heho.
 The first officer was designated as the pilot flying for the leg while the captain was assigned for the radio communication.

 On approaching Heho, air traffic control reported local weather conditions to the crew as wind calm, visibility 3000 m and "distinct fog."
 As it was foggy, the crew decided to conduct a non-precision approach.
 At about 08:47 local time, the crew initiated a non-precision NDB approach procedure to Heho 's runway 36.
 Approximately 10 nautical miles from the airport, the crew reported that they had obtained visual contact with the runway.
 The aircraft was then configured for a landing at Heho.

-As the aircraft was aligned with runway 36, the crew decided to descent further.
+As the aircraft was aligned with runway 36, the crew decided to descend further.
 However, the aircraft later entered some clouds and the crew eventually lost visual contact with the runway.
 The captain exclaimed "Not okay" and instructed the first officer to push the altitude hold button so that the autopilot would maintain the aircraft's altitude.
 The captain then pushed the altitude knob and tried to disconnect the autopilot.
 At the same time, the EGPWS warned the crew of the decreasing altitude.